Here are some common questions we get from gardeners. Don't see an answer to your question? Email email@example.com or call us at (845) 204-8769.

 The best varieties for growing indoors are the herbs (excluding a few varieties like Mammoth Long Island Dill and Stinging Nettle) and lettuces, especially the mixes, which are designed to be harvested early.
 With enough light, warmth, and space, you may also be able to keep some of the container varieties alive indoors.

 Not during the majority of the year.
 We primarily sell seeds, and, during certain seasons, bulbs and tubers.
-However, we do have a once-annual seedling sale at the Catskill Native Nursery in Kerhonkson, NY, and in the fall, we offer a seedling CSA.
-Both of these events are geared towards local customers; we are unable to ship any seedlings.
+However, we do have a seedling sale every year in May.
+We plan on expanding out seedling offerings starting next year when we put our roots down at our new property in Accord, NY.
+Our seedling sale is geared towards local customers; we are unable to ship any seedlings.
 Sign up for our newsletter at the bottom of the page and be the first to hear about these and our other great events!

 Our website can!
 On each variety detail page, you'll find plenty of information about starting the seed, transplanting the seedling (if applicable), growing the plant on, and harvesting your crop.
 Unfortunately, due to limited resources, we are unable to provide specific, comprehensive garden-planning help.
 Two books we recommend to newbie growers are A Way to Garden by Margaret Roach, and The New Organic Grower by Eliot Coleman.
 Plus, our blog has ten years-worth of gardening advice from our seedy staff.